Skip to main content

 Official legal text: GDPR official text

-The expanded scope of EU GDPR encompasses all businesses that process the personal data of EU residents into its applicability.
-The law enforces privacy by design, extends rights to data subjects, and imposes obligations upon businesses.
-The law also provides a strict two-tier penalty provision that can cost you millions for non-compliance.
+The law enforces privacy by design, extends privacy rights to EU residents, and imposes data protection obligations upon businesses.
+It also provides a strict two-tier penalty provision that can cost you millions for non-compliance.

 Download our GDPR Summary for a quick dive into this comprehensive law